Kitesurfing beginner questions

 Anywhere from $50 upwards!
 Try and get recent equipment - early in the sports development, there weren't the safety features that are now available on most kites.
-How do I start?

 You could probably buy a kite and learn by yourself, but you may not be around to tell people how you went!
 Go through an instructor and learn safely.

-.What size of kite should I buy?
+What size of kite should I buy?

 The size of kite that you can use depends on your weight and level, and the wind strength.
 Most shops and instructors will be able to advise you on the best size for your area.
-Is it a risky sport?

 Yes!
 And so is driving a car.
 Take care, keep your wits about you, look out for idiots and you can have a safe and enjoyable kiting life.

 Do I need prior experience in any other water sport before starting kitesurfing?